Nantes Entry Requirements

 Includes

-United States Canada United Kingdom Australia New Zealand Japan South Korea Singapore Malaysia Israel United Arab Emirates Brazil Argentina Chile Mexico Uruguay Hong Kong Taiwan Andorra Monaco San Marino Vatican City
+United States Canada United Kingdom Australia New Zealand Japan South Korea Singapore Israel UAE Brazil Argentina Chile Mexico others currently visa-exempt

-Nationals of countries not listed in visa-exempt categories must obtain a Schengen visa before travel
+Citizens of countries not on the visa-waiver list must secure a short-stay Schengen visa before travel.

 Arrival Process